Wufang Shangdi: Huangdi—Yellow Deity

 In Sima Qian's description of the Five Deities it is important to note that the Yellow Emperor was portrayed as the grandfather of the Black Emperor of the north who personifies as well the pole stars, and as the tamer of the Red Emperor, his half-brother, who is the spirit of the southern populations known collectively as Chu in the Zhou dynasty.

+The Wufang Shangdi were also thought to rule over points in the five cardinal directions, or "cardinal points".
+Huang Di rules over the center point.